pragmagrid/pragma-meetings/pragma29/mini-PRAGMA/README.rst

 --------------

 This page is for people who will be attending Lifemapper-related part of the tutorial.
-Please follow the information in *Prerequisites* section to complete the installation of the requitred software and images.
+Please follow the information in **Prerequisites** section to complete the installation of the requitred software and images.

 Prerequisites
 ---------------
-Please complete this section prior to the workshop.
+This section lists the required software that needs to be donwloaded and installed on your laptop prior to the workshop.

-#.
-Your laptop Hardware
+#. **Your laptop Hardware**

    Your laptop should meet the requirements outlined in the `Virtual Box End User Documeentation <https://www.virtualbox.org/wiki/End-user_documentation>`_

    In addition, to run lifemapper images on your laptop the following requirements must be met:

-   + *memory* - minimum 8Gb of memory.
+   + **memory** - minimum 8Gb of memory.
-   + *hard disk space*  - approximately 20Gb free for downloading the images and creating local Virtual Box images files.
+   + **hard disk space**  - approximately 20Gb free for downloading the images and creating local Virtual Box images files.

-This section lists the required software that needs to be donwloaded and installed on your laptop prior to the workshop.

 #.
 Download and install Virtual Box
    Download from `Official ORacle Virtual Box download site